nodejs/node/doc/api/quic.md

 added: REPLACEME
 -->

-* Type: {bigint}
+* Type: {number}

-A `BigInt` representing the total number of bytes received from the peer.
+The total number of bytes received from the peer.

 #### quicsession.bytesSent
 <!-- YAML
 added: REPLACEME
 -->

-* Type: {bigint}
+* Type: {number}

-A `BigInt` representing the total number of bytes sent to the peer.
+The total number of bytes sent to the peer.

 #### quicsession.cipher
 <!-- YAML